 The Role of Permit Systems in SIMOPS

+The effectiveness of these controls depends on whether they reflect real-time activity.
 If permit visibility is delayed, incomplete, or not trusted, coordination shifts to informal communication.
 That approach does not scale when multiple high-risk activities are running at the same time.

 SIMOPS and Isolation Control